pinpt/go-common/db/cluster/readme.txt

-Allow load balancing of read-only queries across multiple database instances.
+Cluster package allows load balancing of read-only queries across multiple database instances.
 Designed to work with AWS RDS read slave autoscaling.

-Has the following features:
+Details

 - queries information_schema.replica_host_status table discovering new or removing no longer available replicas

-- TODO: since replica could be terminated at any time when the cluster is scaling down, automatically retries failed query against a different instance
+- since replica could be removed at any time or restarted, retries failed connections against a diffferent instance

-- TODO: query retries in general increase availability, without need of changing application layer

-- TODO: marks unresponsive replicas as down for a specific time period
+- does not retry queries that failed while in progress, due to hard server shutdown and similar